Damietta

 Damiet

-Damietta is a city located in Egypt, situated at the mouth of the Nile River on the Mediterranean Sea.
+Damietta, also known as Dumyat or Damiata, is a city in the Nile Delta of Egypt.
 It holds a long and significant history and has been an important port city and strategic location since ancient times.

 According to the Alliterative Morte Arthure, it was allied to Lucius the Roman, Arthur’s enemy.